Thangiee/MARS-back-end/README.md

 #### Session Login

 Start a session.
-The server will generate a cookie and give it to the client for identifying the session.
+The server will generate a authentication cookie and give it to the client for identifying the session.
-Most web browser will automatically set the cookie for you.
+Said cookies is in the Http response header.

 | Method      | Route               | Authorized                    |
 |:-----------:|---------------------|-------------------------------|